-Another important difference between the FMSC and the other proposals from the literature is the "F" - focus.
-Indeed, rather than a single moment selection criterion, the FMSC is really a method of constructing application-specific moment selection criteria.

-Consider, for example, a simple dynamic panel model.
+Another important difference between the FMSC and the other proposals from the literature is the "F" - focus: rather than a single moment selection criterion, the FMSC is really a method of constructing application-specific moment selection criteria.
+To see the potential benefits of this approach consider, for example, a simple dynamic panel model.
 If your target parameter is a long-run effect while mine is a contemporaneous effect, there is no reason to suppose a priori that we should use the same moment conditions in estimation, even if we share the same model and dataset.
-The FMSC explicitly takes this difference of research goals into account, unlike other moment selection criteria from the literature.
+The FMSC explicitly takes this difference of research goals into account.

-Like Akaike's Information Criterion (AIC), the FMSC is a conservative rather than consistent selection procedure.
-As such, unlike the consistent moment selection criteria described above, it is random even in the limit.
-This may sound disconcerting.
-Although consistency is a crucial minimal property in many settings, the situation is more complex for model and moment selection.
-The problem is that consistent and conservative selection procedures have different strengths, but these strengths cannot be combined Yang (2005).
-Which should be preferred depends on the application one has in mind.
-If our goal is to evaluate the validity of an assumption from economic theory, consistent selection is the natural choice, as it will choose only correctly specified moment conditions with probability approaching one in the limit.
-The motivation behind the FMSC, however, is to minimize estimator risk.
-With this aim in mind, consistent selection criteria suffer from a serious defect: in general, unlike conservative criteria, they exhibit unbounded minimax risk (Leeb and Pötscher, 2008).
-Moreover, as discussed in more detail below, the asymptotics of consistent selection paint a seriously misleading picture of the effects of moment selection on inference.
-For these reasons, the fact that the FMSC is conservative rather than consistent is a "feature" rather than a "bug."
+Like Akaike's Information Criterion (AIC), the FMSC is a conservative rather than consistent selection procedure, as it remains random even in the limit.
+Although consistency is a crucial minimal property in many settings, the situation is more complex for model and moment selection: consistent and conservative selection procedures have different strengths, but these strengths cannot be combined (Yang, 2005).
+The motivation behind the FMSC is minimum-risk estimation.
+From this perspective, consistent selection criteria suffer from a serious defect: in general, unlike conservative criteria, they exhibit unbounded minimax risk (Leeb and Pötscher, 2008).
+Moreover, as discussed in more detail below, the asymptotics of consistent selection paint a misleading picture of the effects of moment selection on inference.
+For these reasons, the fact that the FMSC is conservative rather than consistent is an asset in the present context.

-Because it studies inference post-moment selection, this paper relates to a vast literature on "pre-test" and post-selection inference.
-Leeb and Pötscher (2005, 2009) give a theoretical overview of the consequences of model selection for subsequent inference, while Demetrescu et al. (2011) illustrate them in a simulation study.
+Because it studies inference post-moment selection, this paper relates to a vast literature on "pre-test" estimators.
+For an overview, see Leeb and Pötscher (2005, 2009).
 There are several proposals to construct valid confidence intervals post-model selection, including Kabaila (1998), Hjort and Claeskens (2003) and Kabaila and Leeb (2006).
-To my knowledge, however, this is the first paper to treat the problem in general for postmoment selection and moment average estimators in the presence of mis-specification.2 While I developed the simulation-based, two-stage confidence interval procedure described below by analogy to Claeskens and Hjort (2008b), Leeb and Pötscher (2014) kindly pointed out that similar constructions have appear in Loh (1985), Berger and Boos (1994), and Silvapulle (1996).
+To my knowledge, however, this is the first paper to treat the problem in general for post-moment selection and moment average estimators in the presence of mis-specification.
+While I developed the simulation-based, two-stage confidence interval procedure described below by analogy to a suggestion in Claeskens and Hjort (2008b), Leeb and Pötscher (2014) kindly pointed out that similar constructions have appeared in Loh (1985), Berger and Boos (1994), and Silvapulle (1996).
 More recently, McCloskey (2012) takes a similar approach to study a class of non-standard testing problems.